pierre-rouleau/pel/doc/pel-manual.rst

    These define a set of customization variables that activate the features either provided by PEL code or provided by other packages which PEL uses.
    All of these variables have a name that begin with the ``pel-use-`` prefix.
-   The list of these variables is available below in `Pel Use Variables`_.
+   The list of these variables is available below in `PEL Use Variables`_.

 #.
 Select the *Pel Package Use* subgroup, then the subgroup that interests you
    and activate the feature that you want to use by setting the corresponding